gy19rgm/GEOG5990Assessment2/README.md

 ### Expectations
 Once the model is opened, a GUI will appear displaying a figure of iceberg locations and their tow-ability.
 Berg tow-ability is shown through colour where red is not towable, green is towable and blue is the 'ocean' background.
 (See GEOG5990_Assessment2.docx for further information on this figure.)

 To view the tow-ability values of each of the icebergs identified the user should choose 'Show tow-ability values' in the drop down menu or click the "Show tow-ability values" button.
 Upon pressing this button, two lines will appear for each iceberg identified.
 The first line will show the iceberg number, size in meters cubed, and weight in kg.
-The second line will the iceberg number and whether it "is towable" or "is NOT towable".
+The second line will show the iceberg number and whether it "is towable" or "is NOT towable".
 The icebergs are numbered by the order in which the top left cell appears when reading the grid as one would read a 100 number square.

 Upon running the program a text file called icebergmetadata.txt will be saved into the personal folder you are working in.
 This text file will contain the textual information about iceberg number, size, weight and tow-ability.